EdgarIgnite16/Generate-Random-User/README.md

 # Generate-Random-User
-Tool of Generate Random User Tools using KRandomUser API and force creating a new table with new value generation
+- Tool of Generate Random User Tools using KRandomUser API and force creating a new table with new value generation
+- Technical using: Java JSBC, Java Swing

 ## Require to Using:
 <ul>